Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

-To bound the expression~\eqref{eqn:m-prime-temp} for the derivative of the trace mgf, we need a matrix generalization of the mean value theorem for a function whose derivative is convex.
+To bound expression \eqref{eqn:m-prime-temp} for the derivative of the trace m.g.f., we need a matrix generalization of the mean value theorem for a function with a convex derivative.
 We state the result in full generality because it plays a role later.

-\begin{lemma}[Mean Value Trace Inequality] Let $I$ be an interval of the real line.
-Suppose that $g : I \to \R$ is a weakly increasing function and that $h : I \to \R$ is a function whose derivative $h'$ is convex.
-For all matrices $\mtx{A}, \mtx{B} \in \SymInt{d}{I}$, it holds that
+\begin{lemma}[(Mean value trace inequality)] Let $I$ be an interval of the real line.
+Suppose that $g \dvtx I \to\R $ is a weakly increasing function and that $h \dvtx I \to\R$ is a function whose derivative $h'$ is convex.
+For all matrices $\mtx{A}, \mtx{B} \in \mathbb{H}^{d}(I)$, it holds that

 When $h'$ is concave, the inequality is reversed.
 The same results hold for the standard trace. \end{lemma}